prioritizr/prioritizr/docs/reference/spec_rule_targets.md

 rule_data <- tibble::tibble(feature = names(sim_complex_features))

 # add a column indicating if each feature has a small distribution,
+# based on a threshold of 1000 km^2
 rule_data$small_distribution <- feature_size <= 1000

 # add a column indicating if each feature has a large distribution,
+# based on a threshold of 5000 km^2
 rule_data$large_distribution <- feature_size >= 5000

 # add a column indicating if each feature has low quality data